Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

 Train Epoch-level Metrics
 =========================

-If you want to calculate epoch-level metrics and log them, use :meth:`~lightning.pytorch.core.LightningModule.log`.
+If you want to calculate epoch-level metrics and log them, use :meth:`~lightning_pytorch.core.LightningModule.log`.

 .. code-block:: python